6-Year-Old Boy Injured, Father Killed In Southwest Philadelphia Triple Shooting, Police Say

 According to police, the 6-year-old is out of surgery and en route to Children’s Hospital of Philadelphia in critical but stable condition.

-Authorities said the third victim, a 30-year-old man, was rushed to the hospital with a gunshot wound to his chest.
-He’s in critical condition, at last check.
+Authorities said the third victim, a 31-year-old man, was rushed to the hospital with a gunshot wound to his chest.
+He’s in stable condition, at last check.

 “We don’t know if those responsible knew that there was a 6-year-old in the car but someone had to know that there was a 6-year-old out there,” Philadelphia Police Commissioner Danielle Outlaw said.
 “That only takes it up a notch but it sickens me.
 It sickens all of us and we’re tired of seeing this, quite frankly.”